AlexJReid/blog/content/posts/local-api/index.md

 }
 ```

+### Routing by a header
 A router allows us to direct traffic to those subsets with some simple rules.
 Note that if none of the rules defined below match, the default subset, `live` is used.

+It is possible to route to the `local` subset if a header is set.

 ```hcl
 Kind = "service-router"